 The working class of the United States of America has been exploited for decades, and the current pandemic shows the cold truth crystal clear.
 Change is long overdue, and now more than ever the time is right to demand it.
-Temporary change is not the goal, it must be stamped in and leave long-lasting mark!
+Temporary change is not the goal, it must be stamped in and leave a long-lasting imprint!

 Thousands of more innocent lives will be taken due to the incompetence of Donald Trump and his administration.